Frequently Asked Questions

 All families are welcome to participate, and no church membership is required.
 The co-op is in no way formatted like a traditional “Sunday-School” and the co-op will not specifically deliver content intended for proselytization.
 Leaders may pause to lead in prayer and incorporate a Biblical worldview in their guidance.
 However, children will not be made to pray publicly or receive rewards/consequences for displaying (or failure to display) Biblical knowledge.
 Further, the co-op is not designed to host conversations regarding apologetics or similar, and we ask that participants refrain from the discussion of faith topics that are controversial in nature.

-How should my family prepare to attend Co-op?
+How should my family prepare to attend events/meetings?

 Please make sure children get lots of sleep the night prior and come having had a full breakfast.
 Clothing should be appropriate for time outside.
 Assume your child may come into contact with activities that may get them dirty, so “play clothes” are always good to have.
-Lastly, bring a fully stocked diaper bag for littles and lunch for everyone to eat towards the end.
+Lastly, bring a fully stocked diaper bag for littles and lunch for everyone to eat, generally picnic style.
 Make sure your personal items are labeled and you have any pertinent medication your child may need (and you will be the one to administer it as needed).

 What is the cost of this cooperative?

 Are there any additional costs?
-There are no additional costs for the meetings.
-However, the events taking place on the 3rd Tuesday of the month may have additional costs (i.e., entrance/tickets) associated depending on the location and separate sign up and payment processes will be provided for each event, as needed.
+The events taking place may have additional costs (i.e., entrance/tickets, supplies) associated depending on the location and separate sign up and payment processes will be provided for each event, as needed.
 That said, these additional events are generally extremely low cost and sometimes subsidized by donations and scholarships.

 *If you have a question, that is not answered here, please reach out to us directly using the information in the “contact” section and we will be happy to communicate with you.